Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 The analysis of public transport in Avoca shows that there are currently 18 active transport stops operating within the area.
-These stops primarily serve buses, with a total of 6 individual routes providing service to them.
-Together, these routes offer 22 weekly passenger trips.
+These stops serve a mix of bus routes, with a total of 6 individual routes providing service to these locations.
+Collectively, these routes offer 22 weekly passenger trips.

-The accessibility of transport in Avoca is rated as limited, with residents typically residing 1701 meters away from their nearest transport stop.
-On average, there are 3 trips per day across all routes, which equates to approximately 1 weekly trip per individual stop.
+The accessibility of transport in Avoca is rated as limited, with residents typically located approximately 1701 meters from the nearest transport stop.
+On average, there are about 3 trips per day across all routes, which equates to roughly 1 weekly trip per individual stop.

 Frequently Asked Questions - Transport